-The tool asks the user to log in a repository and when the user saves the new public-code.yml the tool creates a branch in the designated repository.
+The tool asks the user to log in a repository and when the user saves the new public-code.yml the tool creates a branch and a pull request in the designated repository.

 From this step, authorized users of the repository can review, modify if needed and merge the public-code.yml in their main branch.